 In a little hamlet, the town council held a meeting to discuss how to cut expenses.
-They studied over the budget more seriously than ever and noticed an item that had previously escaped their attention.
-It was a small fee that was paid each month to someone labeled “The Keeper of the Spring.”
+They studied the budget more seriously than ever and noticed an item that had previously escaped their attention.
+It was a small fee that was paid each month to someone called “The Keeper of the Spring.”

-As the council members tried to figure out just exactly who “The Keeper of the Spring” was and why he was paid a fee each month, only one member could even offer a clue.
+As the council members tried to figure out who “The Keeper of the Spring” was and why he was paid a fee each month, only one member could even offer a clue.
 He said, “I think there is an old man who lives near the top of the mountain, and he cleans out all the springs and creeks that flow down to the river that fills the reservoir that provides the town’s drinking water.”

-Panic now ruled the streets and the town council voted unanimously to have a team do a thorough investigation to discover the cause of the epidemic.
+Panic now ruled the streets, and the town council voted unanimously to have a team do a thorough investigation to discover the cause of the epidemic.
 You can guess how the report came back: a polluted, unsafe water supply.
-Obviously, the town council had failed to realize just how important “The Keeper of the Springs” was.
+Obviously, the town council had failed to realize just how important “The Keeper of the Spring” was.
 Even though they hadn’t known it, he was the true secret to the town’s livelihood and happiness.

 Going into this new year let me encourage you to realize that Jesus Christ is “The Keeper of the Spring” for you.
 As long as your relationship and fellowship with Him are right, there will be a purity and vitality to your life and you will know the joy, comfort, and inner peace that are only found through Him.
 But if you foolishly choose to ignore Him and try to operate without Him, at some point you will have to deal with the costly fallout from your choice.
 Jesus doesn’t want that for you, and you wouldn’t want it for yourself if you had enough sense to know it.
 Therefore, let me encourage you to build your life around Jesus this year and let Him be “The Keeper of the Spring” for you.
 If you’ll do that, you can rest assured that He will keep the issues of your life flowing clear and pure.